Reliable high-accuracy error mitigation for utility-scale quantum circuits: Introduction

 Indeed, EM is widely used today in applications ranging from high-energy \cite{DiMeglio2024, Farrell2024, Angelides2025} and condensed-matter physics \cite{Shinjo2024} to quantum chemistry \cite{Kandala2019, Bauman2025}.
-As hardware improves, the runtime cost of EM decreases exponentially.
+As hardware improves and gate infidelities decrease, the runtime cost of EM decreases exponentially.
 This will enable high-accuracy execution of increasingly large quantum circuits, extending beyond those accessible to classical simulation.
-Looking ahead to the early fault-tolerant era, EM is expected to continue enhancing circuit volumes in combination with error correction~\cite{Suzuki2022, Toshio2024, Piveteau2021, Wahl2023, Zhang2025, YEMpaper}, remaining crucial as long as high-quality qubits are a scarce resource.
+Looking ahead to the early fault-tolerant era, EM is expected to continue enhancing circuit volumes in combination with error correction and detection~\cite{Suzuki2022, Toshio2024, Piveteau2021, Wahl2023, Zhang2025, YEMpaper}, remaining crucial as long as high-quality qubits are a scarce resource.

 Accurate and efficient EM methods are thus becoming increasingly important.
-High output accuracies are necessary for deriving utility in many quantum applications; for example, in quantum chemistry \cite{McArdle2020}, where 'chemical accuracy' is often considered necessary to reliably predict reaction energies and outperform classical approximation methods.
+High output accuracies are necessary for deriving utility in many quantum applications; for example, in quantum chemistry \cite{McArdle2020}, where `chemical accuracy' is often considered necessary to reliably predict reaction energies and outperform classical approximation methods.
 Delivering such precision is challenging due to diverse error sources and hardware fluctuations, which make circuit errors hard to model and predict.
 The importance of accurate and reliable mitigation grows as cutting-edge devices push the boundaries of classical simulation, producing outputs that are increasingly hard to verify \cite{Arute2019, Kim2023utility, Farrell2024, Google2025, Quantinuum2025}.
 Yet, many EM methods rely on uncontrolled heuristics that can fail, with severity depending on hardware noise and the executed circuit.
 Often, these methods offer neither control nor guarantees over the output error, and can exhibit large mitigation biases \cite{Cai2021}.
 As problem sizes exceed classical simulability, it is essential to develop mitigation methods whose biases can be systematically controlled and bounded without access to the ideal circuit values.